-The Dogue de Bordeaux is a huge, lovable, slobbery hunk of dog.
-This massive canine with a giant head may look fierce, but the breed is usually extremely loyal, goofy and gentle.
-However, the Dogue is also a quite capable guard dog.
-Sometimes called the French Mastiff, the Dogue de Bordeaux originated in France and has been around for ages.
-However, the breed was not officially recognized by the AKC until 2008.
+The Dogue de Bordeaux is a lovable, slobbery hunk of a dog.
+This massive canine with a giant head might look fierce, but the breed is usually extremely loyal and gentle.
+However, it's still a capable guard dog.
+As the breed originated in France, it's sometimes referred to as the French mastiff.

 08 of 10

 The Great Pyrenees is a massive dog that's both powerful and gentle.
 Among the oldest dog breeds, this working dog has a long history of guarding sheep and protecting homes.
 As it's a very active breed, it requires vigorous daily exercise, as well as obedience training to end up with a well-behaved dog.

 Physical Characteristics: Thick double coat; colors include white with gray, red, or tan markingsContinue to 9 of 10 below.

 Historically, Irish wolfhounds were battle and hunting companions, as well as guardians of homes.
 In modern times, wolfhounds are primarily companion animals, though they have retained some hunting and protective instincts.
 They need more space and exercise than several other giant breeds and generally do not thrive in small spaces.

 Physical Characteristics: Tall, long body; rough coat; colors include black, blue, brindle, cream, gray, and more